James Melvin “Jimmie” Lunceford (June 6, 1902 – July 12, 1947) was an American Jazz alto saxophonist and bandleader in the swing era.

 Sponsors include the Islands of The Bahamas, one of Duke Ellingtons favorite haunts and home of the famous Cat and Fiddle Club in Nassau where top Jazz musicians from around the world entertained in the 50s and 60s.

 See our blog’s sidebar to purchase a copy of “Take The A Train” on iTunes

-Tagged A Train, Cat and Fiddle Club, Duke Ellington, Duke Ellington Day, Duke Ellington Orchestra, Michael R. Bloomberg, MUNY, Music Under New York, Paul Ellington, Posts By Harlemguy, The Bahamas, The Islands Of The Bahamas
+Posted in Harlem Tagged with: A Train, Cat and Fiddle Club, Duke Ellington, Duke Ellington Day, Duke Ellington Orchestra, Michael R. Bloomberg, MUNY, Music Under New York, Paul Ellington, Posts By Harlemguy, The Bahamas, The Islands Of The Bahamas